christianalfoni/proxy-state-tree/README.md

 */
 ```

-You would use **startMutationTracking** and **stopMutationTracking** around logic that is allowed to do mutations, for example actions or similar.
+You would use **startMutationTracking** and **clearMutationTracking** around logic that is allowed to do mutations, for example actions or similar.
 Trying to mutate without this tracking active results in an error.
 The returned array can be used in combination with a devtool.

 ## Check need to update